 It's also a good idea to:

-- have a look at the latest reviews of care homes on the NHS Choices website.
+- have a look at the latest reviews of care homes on the NHS website.

-You can use the website Live Well Barnsley to find local care homes.
+You can use our adult health and social care directory to find local care homes.

 Help from us to pay for a care home